 The program offers an academic minor.

 The Data Science minor is designed to help students develop the ability to use data to answer research questions and make predictions and decisions.
-In addition to core classes that give a foundation in math, computer science, and statistics, students will select an emphasis in either statistics or computer science to gain more depth.
+The minor offers core classes that provide a foundation in mathematics, computer science, and statistics.
 The program culminates in a capstone project that requires students to apply their data knowledge to a project related to their major or another area of interest.

 Data Science Minor